Skip to content

 echo "All agents finished."

 Each agent starts 30 seconds after the previous one.
-By the time agent 2 reads the working directory, agent 1 has already begun modifying its target files, reducing the chance of overlapping edits.
+By the time agent 2 reads the working directory, agent 1 has already started changing its target files.
+This reduces the chance of overlapping edits.